Fiori-Tracker/fioritracker.github.io/2020FPS01/inst/step-1.md

 ### 1. Download the transport files
 Go to `Product's release page` and download zip file for `Release`

 ?> You should perform the two following steps in **Central system** or **Managed system**.
-The choice is dependent on which part of the Fiori Tracker platform you are installing.
+The choice is dependent on which part of the Fiori Tracker family you are installing.
 Please refer to the **Location** section on the product's main page to choose the correct system role.

 ### 2. Unzip and place files in your transport folder
 Unizp the cofile and data files, and place them in the respective folder on your application server.